 Prescriptions for the PGCert(Elec), PGDip(Elec), MSc, MSc(Research) and MSc(Tech)

 Students in masters degrees are normally required to take a thesis and a selection of papers.
 Up to 30 points of the level 500 COMPX papers listed below can contribute to the major in Electronics.
-Candidates for these graduate qualifications should select their papers in consultation with the Chairperson of School.
+Candidates for these graduate qualifications should select their papers in consultation with the Head of School.

 Scholarships and prizes

 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

 For students who, in the year following application, will be enrolled full-time in Postgraduate Diploma, Masters degree or Doctoral degree.The scholarship will have a value of $10,000.